-Anyone can let us know that someone may not meet our standards, this can include a colleague, their employer, or a patient.
+Anyone can let us know that a registrant may not meet our standards.
+This can include a colleague, their employer, or a patient.

-However, our standards of conduct, performance and ethics say that:
+However, our Standards of Conduct, Performance and Ethics say that:

 'you must protect patients if you believe that they are threatened by a colleague's conduct, performance or health.
 The safety of patients, clients and users must come before any personal and professional loyalties at all times.
 As soon as you become aware of any situation that puts a patient, client or user at risk, you should discuss the matter with a senior professional colleague.
 If you feel that you cannot raise the matter with a senior colleague, you can contact our Registrar.' (p.
 3)